chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 SubType.prototype.constructor = SubType; // restoring constructor property
 ```

+- Constructor reuse:
+  - Use `Function.prototype.call` to have the subclass "inherit" properties from the parent class.
-- Constructor reuse: Use `call` to use the super-type constructor inside subtype.
+  - Use `call` to use the super-type constructor inside subtype.
 Invoke the `SuperType` constructor with its execution context explicitly set to the execution context of `SubType`.

 ```js
 function SubType(parameter1) {